 Read time: 5 minutes

 You can view the status of the mailbox migration batches in the Exchange Admin Center.
-In the above case, you will see that syncing process still running but none of the mailboxes has migrated yet.
+In the above case, you will see that the syncing process is still running but none of the mailboxes has migrated yet.

 bussinesman